ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 With a focus on the Pub-Sub architecture defined in {{I-D.ietf-core-coap-pubsub}} for the Constrained Application Protocol (CoAP) {{RFC7252}}, this document defines an application profile of the Authentication and Authorization for Constrained Environments (ACE) framework {{RFC9200}}, which enables Pub-Sub communication where a group of Publishers and Subscribers securely communicate through a Broker using CoAP.

-Building on the message formats and processing defined in {{I-D.ietf-ace-key-groupcomm}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the Broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the Broker.
+Building on the message formats and processing defined in {{RFC9594}}, this document specifies the provisioning and enforcement of authorization information for Clients to act as Publishers and/or Subscribers at the Broker, as well as the provisioning of keying material and security parameters that Clients use for protecting end-to-end their communications via the Broker.

 In order to protect the Pub-Sub operations at the Broker as well as the provisioning of keying material and security parameters, this profile relies on protocol-specific transport profiles of ACE (e.g., {{RFC9202}}, {{RFC9203}}, or {{I-D.ietf-ace-edhoc-oscore-profile}}) to achieve communication security, server authentication, and proof-of-possession for a key owned by the Client and bound to an OAuth 2.0 access token.